jubobot/leap_se/pages/docs/platform/services/tor.md

 ------------------------------

 * `tor.bandwidth_rate`: the max bandwidth allocated to Tor, in KB per second, when used as an exit node.
+* `tor.type`: what type of tor node to make, at this moment only 'exit' is supported.
+If not specified, acts as a relay.

 For example: